housecurve/housecurve.github.io/docs/manual/measure_setup.md

 When time aligning speakers, this setting should be disabled.
 The change in phase slope and group delay is needed to measure alignment.

+## Volume Warning
+If the iPhone/iPad volume is set too high when a measurement is started, a warning appears and the measurement is aborted.
+The warning will only appear once per connection.
+It can be disabled if it's a nuisance (ex: audio system has another way to control the volume).

 ## Internal Mic Location
 Choose which internal microphone to use for measurement.
 By default, HouseCurve uses the bottom microphone on iPhones and the top microphone on iPads.

 ## Internal Mic Compensation
-The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
-Internal Mic Compensation applies a moderate boost to correct this.
-The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
-Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.

-It's worth keeping in mind that the iPhone/iPad can still "hear" below 60 Hz and above 16 KHz, it's just not as sensitive.
-Internal Mic Compensation brings the measured response closer to what you would get with a calibrated extrnal mic.
+The average built in iPhone/iPad microphone is reasonably flat, but begins to roll off below ~60 Hz.
+Internal Mic Compensation brings the measured response closer to what you would get with a calibrated external mic.
+It is worth keeping in mind that the iPhone/iPad can still "hear" below 60 Hz, it is just not as sensitive.

 ## External Mic Calibration